tshingel/DataScienceProject/README.md

 https://s3.amazonaws.com/LikesData/wordsEn.txt

-1. main_project.py is Python module containing all functions necessary to implement histogram plots and recommendations. main_project.py is built in the form of a simple API.
-This is a summary of the commands it accepts through standard input:
+1. main_project.py is a Python module which contains the functions necessary to implement histogram plots and recommendations. main_project.py is built in the form of a simple API.
+It accepts the following list of commands through standard input:
  - Histogram
  - Pairs Histogram
  - recommend-likes likes="LikeString1,LikeString2,etc..."